HKpowerStudio

 July 8, 2019 by Heather Filed Under: Move Management, Organize, Organizing Projects, Systems & Techniques, Tips & Resources Leave a Comment

-I find a lot of people asking me how can a professional organizer help with organizing move management?
-This is a great question and there are a lot of resources out there for moving, but an Organizer can help you specifically based on your individual needs and schedule.
-Of course there are a lot of variables like local or long distance, corporate relocation or DIY, remodel with move, downsizing and possible storage needs.
-So it can get complicated but I hope I can share some of the basic’s in how we PO’s can help with a variety of moving circumstances!
+Many people ask me how to organize move management.
+This is a great question.
+Many resources are available for moving, but an organizer can help you specifically based on your needs and schedule.
+Of course, there are a lot of variables like local or long distance, corporate relocation or DIY, remodel with move, downsizing, and possible storage needs.
+It can get complicated, but below, I share some basics of how we POs can help with various moving challenges!

 Organizing Move Management

-A big part of what an Organizer does to help with moving is what’s called “Move Management” in our industry.
-The steps below break down the process and organizers can and will help at any stage along the way, from researching moving companies, purging, setting deadlines and realistic expectations to actually helping with packing, move day coordination and unpacking and organizing at the new home.
+A big part of what an Organizer does to help with moving is called “Move Management” in our industry.
+The steps below break down the process.
+Organizing move management can help at any stage, from researching moving companies, purging, and setting deadlines to helping with packing, move day coordination, unpacking, and organizing the new home.

-Don’t under-estimate how much work moving is!
-One of the biggest mistakes I see when it comes to moving is people under-estimating how much time it takes to prepare, but when we break it down with move date in mind it is a much more manageable process.
+Don’t underestimate how much work moving is!
+One of the biggest mistakes I see when it comes to moving is people underestimating the time it takes to prepare.
+It is a much more manageable process when we break it down with the deadline in mind.

-Research and decide on your moving company or how you will be transporting items from old to new location.
-Will you be packing items yourself, having a moving company come pack everything or something in between?
+Research and decide on your moving company or method of transporting items.
+Will you be packing items yourself, having a moving company pack everything, or something in between?

-If you have a lot of items go through and are downsizing a great deal, it’s never too soon to start this process.
+If you have many items go through and are downsizing a great deal, get started purging.

-Purge in categories (ex.
-Clothing, Books, Holiday decor, memorabilia, linens, furniture, etc).
+Purge in categories (ex., Clothing, Books, Holiday decor, memorabilia, linens, furniture, etc.).
 Start sorting items one category at a time.
-I recommend starting with large items like furniture and easy items like linens and toiletries.
-An organizer can help you decide if it’s best to donate, trash/recycle, sell or give items to family/friends.
+Work large to small, starting with items like furniture and ending with easy items like linens and toiletries.
+An organizer can help you decide whether donating, selling, or giving away items is best.
 Use sticky notes and a notepad to identify and tag items to get rid of.
 This will help you keep track of larger pieces that will not be making the move.

-Set aside a short-long term “staging” area that you can use for sorting and temporarily storing items to get rid of (a garage or spare room).
-This is also an area to keep packing supplies like tape, bubble wrap, paper etc. Start gathering supplies to keep in this area so you can pack as needed.
+Set aside a short-to-long-term “staging” area (e.g., a garage or spare room) for sorting and temporarily storing items to get rid of.
+This is also an area to keep packing supplies like tape, bubble wrap, paper, etc. Start gathering supplies to keep in this area so you can pack as needed.

 Make arrangements for weekly pick up or drop off of donations (again, something an organizer can do for you).